openspending/community.openspending.org/resources/gift/chapter4-2.md

 title: XBRL
 layout: gift
 ---
-# International Financial Reporting Standards
+# International Financial Reporting Standards: XBRL

 ## Background
 The eXtensible Business Reporting Language (XBRL) is a data standard for financial reporting, most commonly used to cover accounting information.
 The goal of XBRL is to efficiently create and disseminate data in a standardized, XML-based format that lends itself to [analytics](http://www.sec.gov/spotlight/xbrl/what-is-idata.shtml).
 XBRL makes few assumptions about the semantics of the data expressed in it, instead standardizing a framework in which specific reporting types, such as US GAAP or IFRS can be expressed as [taxonomies](http://www.xbrl.org/FRTApproved), each with a specific set of tags to express the reporting elements which are necessary to comply with the standard.
 A growing number of such taxonomies are developed and maintained by the [XBRL community](http://www.xbrl.org/FRTAcknowledged).